vladutdinu/prompty-api/README.md

 ### Use Prompty to clean a prompt

+<b>This can be used to clean a prompt from possible prompt-injection tokens<b>

 #### Using Python 🐍

 Create a `prompty.py` Python script with the following content: